joncamfield/satcommthreats/en.md

 ## Scope

-This is focused on 2-way satellite communications devices, including sat phones / pagers, Inmarsat BGANs, VSATs, and Starlink.
+This guide discusses threats which are widely applicable to 2-way satellite communications devices, such as satellite phones and pagers, Inmarsat BGANs, Starlinks, and VSAT terminals.
 Some of the risks discussed may also apply to receive-only / broadcast satellite in situations where satellite dishes are regulated/illegal.

-This document is focused on Internet shutdown, crisis, conflict, and emergency situations where a journalist, activist, or human rights defender may be using these tools to access and share information despite adversaries ranging from their own government's law enforcement to organized militias and even to State-backed militaries.
+This document is focused on Internet shutdown, crisis, conflict, and emergency situations where a journalist, activist, or human rights defender may be using these tools to access and share information, with a wide range of adversaries including well-resourced, state or military-level ones.

 Risks are inherent in using any form of communication tool when speaking truth to power.
 Satellite communication tools are often rolled out